1953 flood: How UK defences compare with the Netherlands

 Professor Ian Cluckie, pro-vice chancellor at Swansea University and the chairman of the Engineering and Physical Sciences Research Council's Flood Risk Management Research Consortium, said the typical sea defence outside of the capital was designed to protect against a 100 to 150 year "occurrence".

 "Some sensible judgement has to be made about what we can, and cannot, afford.
-It's imperfect, but pragmatic."'Aware of the risk'
+It's imperfect, but pragmatic."

 Mark Johnson, area coastal manager for the Environment Agency, said areas like Great Yarmouth in Norfolk were vulnerable.